Valuation and M&A Trends in the Auto Dealer Industry

 What trends do you see with transaction volume and overall multiples paid for auto dealerships?

 Tony: Transaction activity remains very strong.
 The volume of dealership sale transactions for 2022 could surpass that seen in 2021 and exceed 400 transactions.
 Sellers include single-point operators, small and medium-sized groups, and the largest groups, including those that are publicly traded.
 However, we are also seeing a fair number of first-time buyers.
-Our firm has an Ownership Accelerator Program which assists first-time buyers in acquiring dealerships.
-We have had many success stories with the program, so the number of dealership owners might not shrink quite as fast as some are predicting.

 There is no doubt that larger groups will continue to gain a greater percentage of the dealership market share.
 Still, dealership ownership is available to entrepreneurs and owning a single dealership can be a very good investment.